• Home

 The Forest History Society (FHS) is a nonprofit educational institution that links the past to the future by identifying, collecting, preserving, interpreting, and disseminating information on the history of interactions between people, forests, and their related resources — timber, water, soil, forage, fish and wildlife, recreation, and scenic or spiritual values.

 The Forest History Society’s Alvin J. Huss Archives houses a wide array of primary source materials, including such items as: photographs, scrapbooks, diaries, newsclippings, reports, pamphlets, memoranda, correspondence, financial records, and audio-visual materials recorded in a variety of formats.
 Most materials date from the twentieth century.
-Descriptive “finding aids,” summarizing the contents of collections, are searchable in the archives, and a growing number of them are accessible in electronic format through our web site.
+Descriptive “finding aids,” summarizing the contents of collections, are searchable in the archives, and are available online.

 In addition, the FHS Photo Collection features over 25,000 photographs, slides, negatives, and glass plates documenting the history of human interaction with the environment.
 Indexed by subject, the main collection covers a wide array of topics while focusing on the history of forests, the forest products industry, and lumbering and sawmilling practices.